2013–14 Bolton Wanderers F.C. season: FA Cup

 Bolton will enter the FA Cup at the Third Round stage with the other Championship clubs, as well as those from the Premier League.
 On 8 December, Bolton were drawn to play Blackpool at the Reebok Stadium, with the match played on 4 January 2014.
-David N'Gog scored his second goal in as many games to open the scoring before Tom Barkhuizen scored just before half-time to level matters.
+David Ngog scored his second goal in as many games to open the scoring before Tom Barkhuizen scored just before half-time to level matters.
 The goal was initially ruled out for offside as a Blackpool player had impeded Andy Lonergan's view when in an offside position, but referee Simon Hooper overruled his assistant.
-Five minutes after the restart, however, N'Gog set up Jermaine Beckford to score his 17th goal in 20 FA Cup games, with the goal also meaning that he had scored in the 3rd Round of the FA Cup for the fifth season running, all for different clubs.
+Five minutes after the restart, however, Ngog set up Jermaine Beckford to score his 17th goal in 20 FA Cup games, with the goal also meaning that he had scored in the 3rd Round of the FA Cup for the fifth season running, all for different clubs.
 The following day, Bolton were drawn against Ole Gunnar Solskjær's Cardiff City in the next round, again at home.
 Substitute Fraizer Campbell scored just after half-time for the Bluebirds to send Bolton out of the FA Cup; who exited at the fourth round for the second consecutive year.